OICR/softeng-blog/_posts/sam_rich/2020-02-23-custom-react-plotly.md

 ## Next steps: Using Plotly.js methods to make new buttons

-Besides copying existing Plotly.js buttons, we can also tap into other functionality.
+Besides copying existing Plotly.js buttons, we can also tap into other functionality: in this case, using Plotly.js methods to make custom buttons for download and reset.

+### Download button

-By default, Plotly's `toImage` modebar button only offers downloads in a single image format.
-Thankfully, `downloadImage()` is [exposed as a Plotly.js method](https://github.com/plotly/plotly.js/blob/master/src/components/modebar/buttons.js#L73).
+In Plotly.js's default modebar, the download button is called `toImage`.
+By default, that button only offers downloads in a single image format.
+Thankfully, `downloadImage()` is [exposed as a Plotly.js method](https://github.com/plotly/plotly.js/blob/master/src/components/modebar/buttons.js#L73) and we can use it to make download buttons with different options.

 Here are buttons for downloading PNG and SVG images: